-In what felt like overnight, the world had the technological rug pulled out from under it.
+In what felt like overnight, the world had the technological and intellectual rug pulled out from under it.

 Out of need, people quickly found that whatever this was, it didn’t affect mechanical things: clockwork, steam and combustion engines, and manual labor soon became the force behind day to day life.
 Those with skills, knowledge, and resources in these areas rose to the top of society, and those who’d worked with computers and technology before the fall, as well as those who’d been afforded a life of leisure, soon found themselves in a position of either learning manual labor to become useful, or perishing.

 Many died.
 The hardest hit were those in hospitals as care providers struggled to meet care needs without the assistance that technology had provided.
 Next were those dependent on pharmaceuticals for daily quality of life care, as the pharmaceutical companies struggled to meet demand without the computers and automation that had carried so much of their output.

 The first indicator of change had happened quite by accident.
 A nurse was on her rounds in Ochsner Medical Center in New Orleans, preparing to do a blood draw on a patient with diabetes for a glucose test, and looked to the electronic monitor that was still lying on the bedside table from before the computer crash.
 Things had been so chaotic trying to minimize the loss of life as much as possible, no one had the time to clear away all the old equipment that no longer worked.
 As she was about to look away from the device and get to the task at hand, she swore she saw the screen come to life—almost as if it was lighting up even though that model didn’t have a back light.
 She reached for it, curious, and it chirped at her happily.
 Almost like a bird or animal pleased to be given attention by its owner.